useredsa/bspwm.kak/README.md

 The initial targets are

-* Implementing a Kakoune command that spawns a window and return it's node ID to operate later on that window.
+* Implementing a Kakoune command that spawns a window and return its node ID to operate later on that window.

 ## Improvements over X11's module